-The "normal way" to install a new operating system is to retrieve a copy of the files Sys.Boot, Sys.Syms, Sys.Errors and Sys.Bk that are being distributed.
-It is advisable to retrieve Sys.Boot under another name, such as NewOs.Boot and to try it out by saying "BootFrom NewOs.Boot" to the old system.
-If it seems to load properly, you can then invoke "Install NewOs.Boot" to install the system.
-After installation, NewOs.Boot may be deleted.
+The "normal way" to install a new operating system is to retrieve a copy of the files NewOS.Boot, Sys.Syms, Sys.Errors and Sys.Bk that are being distributed.
+Say "Install NewOS.boot" to the Exec, answer the configuration questions and then delete NewOs.Boot.